Computer model locks in Patriots vs. Jets picks, score prediction

-Patriots vs. Jets: Where to watch NFL Week 17, betting odds, score prediction, sportsbook promos, SGP
+Patriots vs. Jets: Where to watch NFL Week 17, score prediction, betting odds, sportsbook promos, SGP picks

 How to bet New England Patriots vs. New York Jets in NFL Week 17